EcoDynIZW/GEE-PICX/README.md

 ## 1. How-to-open GEE-PICX

-* Option 1: Follow [this link](https://code.earthengine.google.com/03e9dbbd69ca3c0b9955cca6caf9fb45) and open the application in Google Earth Engine's code editor mode (click run).
+* Option 1: Follow [this link](https://code.earthengine.google.com/03e9dbbd69ca3c0b9955cca6caf9fb45) and open the application in Google Earth Engine's code editor mode.
-* Option 2: Add the GEE-PICX repository to your Google Earth Engine account by clicking on this link: [https://code.earthengine.google.com/?accept_repo=users/gisizw/GEE-PICX](https://code.earthengine.google.com/?accept_repo=users/gisizw/GEE-PICX) (it will appear under the "Reader" tab in the left window, then click run). *Code License: Apache 2.0.*
+* Option 2: Add the GEE-PICX repository to your Google Earth Engine account by clicking on [this link](https://code.earthengine.google.com/?accept_repo=users/gisizw/GEE-PICX), and it will appear under the "Reader" tab in the left window. *Code License: Apache 2.0.*
-* Option 3: Copy the source code from [here](https://github.com/EcoDynIZW/GEE-PICX/blob/main/source_code/GEE_PICX_code) and paste it to Google Earth Engine's code editor (click run).
+* Option 3: Copy the source code from [here](https://github.com/EcoDynIZW/GEE-PICX/blob/main/source_code/GEE_PICX_code) and paste it to Google Earth Engine's code editor.

 * In case you are not already logged in to your Google account, you will be asked to log in and/or register a cloud project before you are directed to the application interface.